Tuning arrays with rays: Physics-informed tuning of quantum dot charge states: Introduction

 To date, there have been numerous demonstrations of automation for the various phases of the tuning process for both single- and double-QD devices~\cite{Zwolak21-AAQ}.
 Some approaches seek to tackle tuning starting from device turn-on to coarse tuning~\cite{Baart16-CAT, Darulova19-ATQ, Moon20-ATQ, Czischek21-MNA}.
-Other methods assume that bootstrapping and basic tuning has been completed and lead to more targeted automation and coarse tuning approaches~\cite{Zwolak18-QLD, Durrer19-ATQ, Zwolak20-AQD, Zwolak21-RBI,Lapointe-Major19-ATQ}.
-However, the imperfect machine learning (ML) predictions or sub-optimal fitting routines implemented in these algorithms can cause unexpected failures.
-These problems can be largely mitigated by training and testing on suitable data~\cite{Darulova20-EDM, Ziegler22-TRA} and employing data quality assessment systems~\cite{Ziegler22-TRA}.
+Other methods assume that bootstrapping and basic tuning have been completed, leading to more targeted automation and coarse-tuning approaches~\cite{Zwolak18-QLD, Durrer19-ATQ, Zwolak20-AQD, Zwolak21-RBI, Lapointe-Major19-ATQ}.
+However, the imperfect machine learning (ML) predictions or suboptimal fitting routines implemented in these algorithms can cause unexpected failures.
+These problems can be largely mitigated by training and testing on suitable data~\cite{Darulova20-EDM, Ziegler22-TRA} and employing data quality control (DQC) systems~\cite{Ziegler22-TRA}.
 Major factors hindering the efficiency and effectiveness of navigation of the voltage space are large voltage sweeps and simplistic navigation methods.

-Here, we demonstrate a physics-informed tuning (PIT) algorithm for navigating to a target charge configuration that is both effective and data-efficient~\cite{Zwolak22-Patent}.
+Here, we demonstrate a physics-informed tuning (PIT) algorithm for navigating to a target charge configuration that is both effective and data efficient~\cite{Zwolak22-Patent}.
 PIT consists of a pair of modules for automated coarse and charge tuning of a double-QD system.
-The coarse tuning module combines a ML classifier~\cite{Zwolak20-AQD,Zwolak21-RBI} with device physics knowledge to navigate to a target global state corresponding to a set of charge islands (i.e., single or double QD).
-The charge tuning module uses a series of one-dimensional (1D) measurements and custom peak-finding techniques to find a desired charge configuration.
+The coarse-tuning module combines a data quality control system and a robust ML classifier~\cite{Zwolak20-AQD, Zwolak21-RBI} with device physics knowledge and heuristics (as opposed to using classical optimization or ML) to navigate to a target global state corresponding to a set of charge islands (i.e., single or double QD).
+The charge-tuning module uses a series of one-dimensional (1D) measurements and custom peak-finding techniques to find a desired charge configuration.
+The incorporation of virtual gates during charge tuning allows for intuitive, efficient, and reliable targeted loading.
 Together, these modules navigate from a roughly estimated starting point to a target charge state.
-In particular, for the starting point we assume that reasonable estimates for each plunger and barrier gate voltages of the double-QD system were previously identified and that the charge sensor is calibrated.
+In particular, for the starting point, we assume that reasonable estimates for each plunger and barrier gate voltage of the double-QD system were previously identified and that the charge sensor is calibrated~\cite{Hader23-NST}.